 Okay, I'll buy that.
 I doubt it will actually reduce the number of women who want to go to college.
 It might reduce the number of women who go to college for Afro-Queer Anti-Colonialism Studies.

 I'm in the 20-29 age cohort and it's a wasteland for a lot of men.
-When I used to go to church every single guy in the young adult group was either married or completely single (at this ratio was something like 10:1).
+When I used to go to church every single guy in the young adult group was either married or completely single (and this ratio was something like 10:1 in favor of single-men).
 And this was a Catholic Church where people are supposed to getting married early.
 At work it is similar, although in my family things seem to be better (my sister and all my female cousins have long-term boyfriends who are certainly not chad, although my sister's boyfriend is 6' 4").

 I tend to agree with you that many of the put "women back in a box" solutions are pretty unworkable.
 Although stable, happy marriage might be far preferable on long time horizons, dating an average person as another average person is much less exciting than freedom and independence.
 I see this in myself with dating: why would I go out to a bar or another coffee date, when reading/exercising/friend activities are so much more exciting and less stressful.
 It's probably even worse for young women, who are constantly bombarded with attention and opportunities.